 Because wisdom teeth removal is typically a more complicated procedure than a standard tooth extraction, oral and maxillofacial surgeons are the best choice for this procedure.
 Drs.
-Friedman and Schulhof of North Jersey Oral & Maxillofacial Surgery have years of experience removing wisdom teeth and provide safe and skillful wisdom teeth extractions in the comfort of their Teaneck, NJ, practice.
+Friedman, Schulhof, and Montazem of North Jersey Oral & Maxillofacial Surgery have years of experience removing wisdom teeth and provide safe and skillful wisdom teeth extractions in the comfort of their Teaneck, NJ, practice.
 Your family is in excellent hands with us!

 The consultation appointment with your oral surgeon will likely consist of receiving detailed 3D diagnostic scans of the oral structures, and an oral examination.
 The location of the wisdom teeth will be evaluated to create a personalized treatment plan, including the type of anesthesia that will be best for you or your child’s comfort.
 As oral and maxillofacial surgeons, our doctors are trained in the safe administration of in-office anesthesia, and our compassionate and experienced clinical team provides constant monitoring of patients.

 We offer several types of anesthesia for wisdom teeth removal, including

 If you or your child has been recommended for wisdom teeth removal, or if you or your child is experiencing discomfort that you suspect may be related to the wisdom teeth, we encourage you to give our practice a call to schedule a consultation so that one of our oral surgeons can make a diagnosis and create a treatment plan.
 Our team is dedicated to offering the very best care in a compassionate and safe environment.
 Thank you for the opportunity to care for you and your family at North Jersey Oral & Maxillofacial Surgery.